FinalTheory/niux2_lazyload_helper/README.md

     * add class `lazy`.
     * move attribute `src` to attribute `data-original`.

-**NOTE THAT**, you have to wirte your a function called `MY_IMG_URL2PATH_FUNC`, which can convert value of the image src attribute to the image's absolute path. e.g.
+**NOTE THAT**, you have to wirte a function called `MY_IMG_URL2PATH_FUNC`, which can convert the value of image src attribute to the image's absolute path. e.g.

     import os
     def my_img_url_2_path(url):